In this article, we will answer the following questions:

 – Use skim milk instead of whole.

 – Limit consumption of eggs to 3 or 4 per week.

 Exercise is essential for enjoying good health.
 It also helps positively in maintaining our levels of blood fats at bay.
 Practice at least 40 minutes of exercise every day, especially emphasizing aerobic exercise because it slightly increases the heart rate: brisk or fast walking, running, swimming, cycling … Choose from your favorite, you will realize how quickly your LDL cholesterol was reduced significantly (also including triglycerides).
 Remember, the most important thing is not the intensity but the duration of the exercise.

 Did you know that smoking, although it does not increase cholesterol levels, is able to reduce HDL (good cholesterol)?
-Therefore it is advisable to reduce the number of cigarettes you smoke daily, until completely eliminate it from your routine.
+Therefore it is advisable to reduce the number of cigarettes you smoke daily until completely eliminate it from your routine.

 Are you overweight?
 Reduce it

 When high cholesterol is accompanied by excess weight, a suitable option that helps very positively to reduce levels is to lose weight.
 We should note that obesity increases LDL cholesterol levels one hand, while on the other tends to reduce HDL cholesterol.
-A helpful option in reducing your weight is regular physical exercise, following a balanced diet low in calories, and eating less quantities of food a day (ie, eat less calories than you actually consume according to your daily physical activity).
+A helpful option in reducing your weight is regular physical exercise, following a balanced diet low in calories, and eating fewer quantities of food a day (ie, eat fewer calories than you actually consume according to your daily physical activity).

 How to raise good cholesterol HDL?

 Oils: choose olive oil and sunflower oil in your diet, but without subjecting them to cooking to avoid losing their virtues and properties.